-The accrual of interest on a loan is discontinued at the time the loan is 90 days delinquent, except for credit card and student loans.
+The accrual of interest on a loan is discontinued at the time the loan is 90 days delinquent, except for credit card and student loans as of December 31, 2023.
+During 2024, the accrual of interest on student loans was discontinued at the time the loan is 90 days delinquent.
 Past due status is based on contractual terms of the loan.
 In all cases, loans are placed on nonaccrual at an earlier date if collection of principal or interest is considered doubtful.